maxnd/mxMarkEdit/README.md

 - The first citation of a work is composed by associating the contents of columns C1, D1 and G1.
 - The second citation of a work is composed by associating the contents of columns C1, E1 (abbreviated title) and G1.
 - If a citation is about the same work as the immediately preceding citation, the word `Ibidem` is inserted in italics in place of its bibliographic data.
 - The bibliography is inserted at the end of the text.
-It contains all and only the works actually cited in the document, and is created associating the content of columns B1, D1 and F1.
+It contains all and only the works cited in the document, and is created associating the content of columns B1, D1 and F1.
 The bibliography is ordered alphabetically.
 - The contents of the B1 and C1 columns are followed by the `Author separator`, specified in the options.
 - The contents of the D1 and E1 columns are followed by the `Title separator`, specified in the options.
 - To have the authors formatted in small caps in the text exported with Pandoc, select `Authors in small caps` in the options.
 To have the same formatting for some text in other fields, use this format: `[M. Regan]{.smallcaps}`.

 In citations, if an author is the same as the previous one, it is replaced by `Idem`.
-It is the user's responsibility to verify that the two authors are not homonyms with the same name.
+It is the user's responsibility to verify that the two authors are not homonyms but the same person.

 If a `Ibidem` is followed by the same page numbers of the previous citations, they may be removed manually if this is required by the editorial rules.

+It’s not possible to automatically remove the author’s name alone from citations following the first, leaving only the author’s last name.
+As a workaround, insert a character not used elsewhere in the document, such as `%` or `$`, into column E1 at the beginning of the abbreviated title and after any possible asterisk.
+Then, once the document is exported to Word or Writer, search for every single occurrence of that character, remove it, and manually correct the author's name immediately preceding it.

 In case the citations need to be formatted differently to correspond to other methodological requests, correct only the content of the columns and then to regenerate the document with bibliography.
 So, there’s no need to correct all the individual citations contained in the document.